 Psalm 136:14 “And made Israel to pass through the midst of it: for his mercy [endureth] for ever:”

 Willingly, without reluctance; with great spirit and courage.
 Fearless of danger, and with the utmost safety, so that not one was lost in the passage (see Psalm 78:53).
 And thus the Lord makes his people willing to pass through afflictions, he being with them.
 And able to bear them, he putting underneath the everlasting arms, even when in the valley of the shadow of death.
-And carries safely through them, so that they are not hurt by them.
+And carries them safely through as He protects them.
 The waters do not overflow them, nor the fire kindle upon them.
 Nor are any suffered to be lost, but all come safe to land.

 “For his mercy endureth for ever”: To which, and to his never failing compassion, it is owing that they are not consumed (Lam.
 3:22).

-He saw the terrible situation the Israelites with their backs to the sea, and the Pharaoh facing them.
+He saw the terrible situation the Israelites were in, with their backs to the sea, and the Pharaoh facing them.
 He had mercy on them and opened the Red Sea for them to cross on dry land.
-He even held the Pharaoh back with His flame, until the Israelites had everyone crossed the Red Sea.
+He even held the Pharaoh back with His flame, until the Israelites had all crossed the Red Sea.